Beningbrough Newton walk

-Follow the pink waymarkers, however some paths may be temporarily closed to ensure safe distances can be observed - ask at admissions on your visit for any current diversions.
+Please use the car park, even if you are only visiting the parkland.
+For everyone's safety, avoid parking in passing places, on embankments or close to neighbouring drives.
 For your safety and to protect the cattle and calves, please stay on the footpaths and avoid roaming across the fields.
 Livestock can be seen in the parkland for much of the year.
 They belong to the tenant farmer who also runs Home Farm Café.
 Take care when the cows are in the fields and please be aware the bull may be there too.
 This walk shares the pathway with traffic unless you decide to turn round and walk back the same way – the views are quite different so worth considering.

 Beningbrough Hall car park

-Look out for the prize winning Aberdeen Angus cattle which is farmed by the tenant farmer here on the Beningbrough estate.
+Look out for the cattle, including prize winning Aberdeen Angus, farmed by the tenant farmers on the Beningbrough estate.

 Optional Loop: If you want to extend your walk through the Larch walk, before entering the picnic area, enter the woods through the gate on your right.
 Either follow the wooded path round and turn back once you reach the metal gate or, alternatively, once you reach the same point (where the road intersects the two wooded areas), turn right and follow the road back towards Home Farm, re-joining the trail from step 2.